Our Vision is for Springfield to have thriving communities, where economic opportunity, growth, and resilience is possible for all.

 Our Strategies: Improving Workforce Systems

-Develop New Frameworks to Guide the Workforce System.
+New Frameworks to Guide the Workforce System.

 Improve the Effectiveness of Service Providers Seeking to Enhance the Skills and Capacities of Low-income Job Seekers.